What Is Calibration?

 Each of these all bear a great deal of importance and require accuracy.
 If a scale is off, then either the customer or the store is deprived of an accurate price.
 If a thermometer is off, you could find yourself with a bad case of salmonella due to undercooked foods.

-How is a Device Calibrated?
+How Is a Device Calibrated?

 While it ultimately depends on the device in question, the process of calibration always has the same result.
 If there is not active force working against the gage (whatever it may be gaging) then it should “zero” out.
 A scale is a good example of this, if there is nothing on the scale, then it should read 0.
 Where it gets tricky, is not everything has a perfect 0 setting like the scale does.
 The process of calibration and the actual setting can vary depending on the individual device.